 Tweed has been the subject of 11 customer complaints between 2002 and 2017, two of which were closed without action, according to his CRD report:

-April 2016.
-“Claimant Alleges Violation Of Standards Of Reasonable Basis Suitability And Just And Equitable Principles Of Trade, Fraud, Misleading Statements, Misleading Ommissions Of Material Information, Breach Of Fiduciary Duty, Neglegent Misrepresentation, Negligence, Breach Of Contract, And Breach Of Covenant Of Good Faith And Fair Dealing.”
+- April 2016.
+“Claimant Alleges Violation Of Standards Of Reasonable Basis Suitability And Just And Equitable Principles Of Trade, Fraud, Misleading Statements, Misleading Omissions Of Material Information, Breach Of Fiduciary Duty, Negligent Misrepresentation, Negligence, Breach Of Contract, And Breach Of Covenant Of Good Faith And Fair Dealing.”
 The case is currently pending.

-December 2015.
-“Claimant alleges breach of fiduciary duty, misrepresentations and ommissions,failure to supervise, unfair and deceptive trade practices, violation of state of state and federal securities laws, and elder abuse.”
+- December 2015.
+“Claimant alleges breach of fiduciary duty, misrepresentations and omissions, failure to supervise, unfair and deceptive trade practices, violation of state of state and federal securities laws, and elder abuse.”
 The case was settled for $160,000.

 Erez Law represents investors in the United States for claims against brokers and brokerage firms for wrongdoing.
 If and have experienced investment losses, please call us at 888-840-1571 or complete our contact form for a free consultation.
 Erez Law is a nationally recognized law firm representing individuals, trusts, corporations and institutions in claims against brokerage firms, banks and insurance companies on a contingency fee basis.